Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

   - name: default
 ```

-When the abbreviated `zookeeper-release/manifests/zookeeper.yml` was first introduced in (Deployment manifests, part 1)[#deployment-manifests-part-1] above, the `azs` and `networks` attributes were omitted.
+When the abbreviated `zookeeper-release/manifests/zookeeper.yml` was first introduced in [Deployment manifests, part 1](/deployment-manifests-part-1) above, the `azs` and `networks` attributes were omitted.

 Each `instance_groups` item must include an `azs` and `networks` attribute.
 At a glance you can see that the `azs` values correspond to the `azs` from the sample `cloud-config` above, and the `networks` name `default` corresponds to one of the `cloud-config` `networks` items.